Introduction to GenAI

 The question is therefore how to get most of the brilliance but avoid the bad results.
 GenAI is a new software tool on your legal toolbelt that any modern legal professional must master, just like any other tool.

-Drafting clauses with the LLM is easy: you go to the Write & Rewrite module in ClauseBuddy, click on Draft new text and enter a query.
-The software will then come up with an answer after a few seconds, which you can insert into your document, ready to be inserted in the same layout (usually).
+Drafting clauses with the LLM is easy: you go to the Draft New Text feature in the ClauseBuddy menu, click on Draft new text again and enter a query.
+The software will then come up with an answer after a few seconds, which you can insert into your document, ready to be inserted in the same layout.

 Above we talked about contract clauses, because those will be the most frequently produced paragraphs of text.
 However, you can also ask the LLM to draft other types of text — from short summaries of some legal rule, to grammatical enhancements of certain fragments to text, to even poems (legal poems, of course!).

-Instead of drafting a new clause, you may want to redraft existing text:
+Instead of drafting a new clause, you may want to rewrite existing text:

 You can ask the LLM to create a summary of some selected text.
-You can do so going to the Summarize module, selecting text within your MS Word document (or pasting text when you are using ClauseBuddy outside of Word), and then clicking on the blue Summarize button.
+You can do so going to the Summarise module, selecting text within your MS Word document (or pasting text when you are using ClauseBuddy outside of Word), and then clicking on the blue Summarise button.

 By default a summary is 'Simple' — i.e. a short, single paragraph.
 But it is also possible to produce more structured summaries like so:

-Selecting Custom > New opens a summary format editor.
-Here, you can modify, save, and load settings for subsequent summaries.
-For instance, a summary rendered as a table with columns for the Date, Party, and Content of the clauses in the selected (or pasted) text.
+Selecting Configure > Create new summary type opens a summary format editor.
+Here, you can create your own summary type.
+For instance, a summary rendered as a table with columns for the Date, Party, and Content of the clauses in the selected text (or uploaded document).

 You can instruct the LLM to generate an entire outline of a document, and then interactively add clauses to them — either from your own clause library, or generated by the LLM.